-4.1 Legal perspectives
+4.1.
+Legal Perspectives

-After comparing the human embryo and embryo research policies of 22 top research-intensive countries, China adopted and established its 14-day rule regulation, which is common in most countries.
-Unlike nations like the United Kingdom (Human Fertilization and Embryology Act 1990, Chapter 37, 1990) and Sweden (Sweden Senate, 2006), which have enacted obligatory binding regulations, the Chinese national hESC guidelines specify a 14-day limit instead.
-Because they are only guidelines, some commentators assert that they have limited authority over researchers and are not legally binding (McMahon et al., 2010).
-In China, moral and ethical guidelines being at the lower levels of the legal system have more flexibility, a quicker revision process, and lower legislative costs than legislation.
-When passing pertinent laws, as the Civil Code previously mentioned, legislatures commonly incorporate the phrase "must not contravene ethics".
+China adopted and established its 14-day rule regulation common to most countries after comparing the human embryo and embryo research policies of 22 top research-intensive nations.
+Unlike nations like the UK (Kingdom, 1990) and Sweden (Sweden, 2006), which have enacted obligatory binding regulations, the Chinese national hESC guidelines specify a 14-day limit instead.
+Because they are only guidelines, some commentators assert that they have limited authority over researchers and are not legally binding.
+(McMahon et al., 2010) In China, moral and ethical guidelines being at the lower levels of the legal system have more flexibility, a quicker revision process, and lower legislative costs than legislation.
+When passing pertinent laws, as the Civil Code previously mentioned, legislatures commonly incorporate the phrase "must not contravene ethics."
 These laws authorized the use of ethical principles as a basis for judgments, serving as a source of reference in court cases and fostering a conducive environment for future modifications to the 14-day rule.
 The legal definition of embryos and, accordingly, their legal status under the Chinese legal system, are the primary issues that need to be addressed in China's policy on human embryos and embryo research, whether China intends to revise the 14-day rule or not.
-As in the German 2002 Act, the term of the embryo can be interpreted in a very broad sense (Germany Senate, 2002).
-A thorough definition based on the mitotic process may also be adopted, as is the case in Australia (Australian Senate, 2002).
-Regardless of the defining approach chosen, discussions now taking place in Chinese academia indicate that it is recommended to accept embryos as ethical objects with potential personality attributes regardless of their legal status.
+As in the German 2002 Act, the term of the embryo can be interpreted in a very broad sense.
+(Germany, 2002) A thorough definition based on the mitotic process may also be adopted, as is the case in Australia.
+(Australia, 2002) Regardless of the defining approach chosen, discussions now taking place in Chinese academia indicate that it is recommended to accept embryos as ethical objects with potential personality attributes regardless of their legal status.
 This perspective, which acknowledges the embryo as a substance and emphasizes the unique attributes it possesses, accomplishes the goal of not contradicting the fundamental logic of the Civil Code while also offering thorough and detailed protection of the embryo's attributes.
 Likewise, the laws do not specify what "potential" means, whether or not embryoids have the capacity to become humans, or at what stage they would achieve that capacity.
 These issues may not have been considered as crucial when the laws were created to regulate hESCs research.

-Moreover, to comply with the principle of "by the law" from the Opinions on Strengthening Ethical Governance of Science and Technology, the Biosecurity Law is attempting to pull together the wide array of existing regulations and measures from a loose collection applied to the emerging field of medical biotechnology into a fully integrated legislative system (Xue and Shang, 2022b).
-The precautionary and classification principles should be the two guiding principles used to evaluate any regulatory changes as well as any review and approval of embryonic and related research, as stated in Biosecurity Law (Article 3).
-The former is specifically embodied in the concept that research projects involving embryos should be reviewed on an individual basis and that recommendations should be made regarding the necessary proof and the appropriate level of justification to support research on human embryos at later developmental stages (Clark et al., 2021).

-The latter involves the fact that the embryoids are only models without complete developmental capacity or the potential to become humans, and that they should be treated differently than human embryos.
-The classification principle is furthermore necessary for the two different types of embryoid models, such as those with extra-embryonic cells that have greater developmental potential (integrated models) and those without extra-embryonic cells that mimic particular aspects of development (non-integrated models) (International Society for Stem Cell Research, 2021).
+Moreover, to comply with the principle of "in accordance with the law" from the Opinions on Strengthening Ethical Governance of Science and Technology, the Biosecurity Law is attempting to pull together the wide array of existing regulations and measures from a loose collection applied to the emerging field of medical biotechnology into a fully integrated legislative system.
+(Xue and Shang, 2022b) The precautionary and classification principles should be the two guiding principles used to evaluate any regulatory changes as well as any review and approval of embryonic and related research, as stated in Biosecurity Law (Article 3).
+The former is specifically embodied in the concept that research projects involving embryos should be reviewed on an individual basis and that recommendations should be made regarding the necessary proof and the appropriate level of justification to support research on human embryos at later developmental stages.
+(Clark et al., 2021) The latter involves the fact that the embryoids are only models without complete developmental capacity or the potential to become humans, and that they should be treated differently than human embryos.
+The classification principle is furthermore necessary for the two different types of embryoid models, such as those with extra-embryonic cells that have greater developmental potential (integrated models) and those without extra-embryonic cells that mimic particular aspects of development (nonintegrated models).(Research, 2021)